CSUSBIndependentStudy/centos/GIT-SUBMISSION-INSTRUCTIONS.md

 Email is not completely private.
-There are a number of different actors who can read emails, including employees of the companies that provide email service to the sender and receiver, workers who are part of government surveillance activities and any criminals who may have compromized systems of one of the email service providers.
+There are a number of different actors who can read emails, including employees of the companies that provide email service to the sender and receiver.

 With this in mind,
 it's safer to email public keys than passwords.
 If someone gets your password, they can authenticate as you;
 if they get your public key, they can not.

 However, one danger with sending public keys by email is that an imposter can send the recipient their own public key.
 To mitigate this threat,
-we will accept only a single public key for each repository.
+your instructor may only accept a single public key for each repository.
 Consequently, if you want to access your repository from multiple computers, you need to copy your public-private key pair to all these computers.
-See the section _Multiple computers_ below
-to see how to do this.
+See the section _Multiple computers_ below to see how to do this.

 ## Setup instructions

 ### Verify that Git is installed

-Open a terminal window and enter the command _git_.
+Open a terminal window and enter the following command.

+    git

 If your system reports that the command is not found, then visit [the Git website](http://git-scm.com/) to download and install Git.